The Song:"Strange Apparition" can be found on

-The Information.
-A few reviews made this comparison, and I fully agree: the music sounds like the Rolling Stones.
+More than a few reviews made this comparison, and I fully agree: the music sounds like the Rolling Stones, one of Beck's favorite bands.
 The tempo, the piano, the acoustic guitar all make an almost rollicking rock song, much like a Stones' track.
 Beck described it similarly, saying he "wanted it to sound like when The Beatles get out all their percussion and go bananas."
-The ending of the song, with it's sudden slow-down is an expert turn of songwriting.
+The ending of the song, with it's sudden slow-down, is an expert turn too, the sort of thing The Beatles or Stones would do.

 The rhythm track of "Strange Apparition" was a few years older than the song proper.
 Beck intended it as two or three drumkits at one time, making a cacophany, in which Beck tried a "call-and-response field holler" over it.
 However, I guess it did not work out quite right, and the song was about to be thrown away.
 Beck was sad to see it go, and wrote this song over it real quick at the last minute.
-(See "Think I'm In Love" for a similar tale; there, he tried to put a rap over the music, before ending up with more of a song on it.)
+(See "Think I'm In Love" for a similar tale; there, he tried to put a rap down, but that didn't work, and ended with more of a melodic song.)

-What exactly did Beck write?
-Beck's language, as sung, is sketchy, hinting at ideas more than describing them ("all the riches and the ruins / we all know how that story ends").
+Here Beck hints at ideas more than describing them ("all the riches and the ruins / we all know how that story ends").
 But it still remains an evocative song.
-The first verse and chorus show a man who has had some success, but is losing it (he's on the "last legs of [the] dream" that got him there).
+The first verse and chorus show a man who has had some success, but fears losing it (he's on the "last legs of [the] dream" that got him there).
 What will remain of this crash?
-Just a "strange apparition."
+Just a "strange apparition," a ghost of a human.
+Success is fickle, material items (such as the Mercedes-Benz, calling back to Janis Joplin) can come and go.
+What do you really have?
+This could be seen as a midlife crisis song, being haunted by ideas of "what remains?" after a life of success is removed.

-After the second chorus, the song slows down drastically and dramatically, mirroring the crash and devastation narrated in the lyrics.
+After the second chorus, the song slows down drastically and dramatically, mirroring fear of the crash and devastation narrated in the lyrics.
 Beck asks others who are crashing from a high point (analogized to a shipwreck): did you think that you were lucky (to have that success)?
-You should see yourself now.
-I can't decide if this last line is sarcasm.
-I imagine not, and that he's saying when you crash, that's when you'll be lucky enough to be haunted by the apparition.
-(If it is sarcastic, he's pointing out the irony of the lucky finally crashing.)
+Well, maybe being stripped of the success is the real luck, when you can realize your real self, reaching a point when "anything can make you happy / nothing can make you scared."

 I've Seen The Land Beyond," which has the lines: